7AV/micro3D/README.md

 # among3D
  Dynamic view inside a maze using ray-casting method.
-Inspired by the Wolfenstein 3D.
+Inspired by the Wolfenstein 3D and Among Us.

 <img align="left"  src="./img/logo.png"/>